aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-xps/convert-epub-to-xps/_index.md

 Before we get started, make sure you have the following prerequisites in place:

 1. Java Development Kit (JDK): Ensure you have Java Development Kit (JDK) installed on your system.
-You can download it from the official Oracle website or any other trusted source.
+You can download it from the Oracle website or any other trusted source.

-2. Aspose.HTML for Java Library: Download and install the Aspose.HTML for Java library from the official [Aspose.HTML for Java Documentation](https://reference.aspose.com/html/java/).
+2. Aspose.HTML for Java Library: Download and install the Aspose.HTML for Java library from the [Aspose.HTML for Java Documentation](https://reference.aspose.com/html/java/).
 You can use the [Download Link](https://releases.aspose.com/html/java/) for this purpose.

 3. IDE (Integrated Development Environment): Choose your favorite Java IDE for coding.
 IntelliJ IDEA, Eclipse, or NetBeans are popular choices.